SLIPO-EU/tutorial/README.md

 ## Acknowledgement

-This software is being developed in the context of the [SLIPO](http://slipo.eu/) project.
-This project has received funding from the European Union’s [Horizon 2020 research and innovation programme](https://ec.europa.eu/programmes/horizon2020/en) under grant agreement No 731581.
+This software has been developed in the context of the [SLIPO](http://slipo.eu/) project.
+The project has received funding from the European Union’s [Horizon 2020 research and innovation programme](https://ec.europa.eu/programmes/horizon2020/en) under grant agreement No 731581.